samueldashadrach/gpt4-news-processor/README.md

 4. Run app using `node index.js`

-5. Call endpoints defined in `router.js` using Postman or any other HTTP client
+5. Call endpoints defined in `router.js` using Postman or any other HTTP client.
+Call `localhost:3000/init-db` once to initialise database tables, then call `localhost:3000/main`

 (App can be run locally or hosted on a service such as Render)